unrealists/hasura-versioned-data-tutorial/readme.md

 ![](./assets/1.png)
 source: https://stackoverflow.com/questions/14438055/prevent-accidental-updates-deletes-on-any-table

-You read it right, `it is easy peasy, just don't do it bro!`.
+You read it right, `it is easy peasy, just don't do it!`.
 It is not a super bad advice.
 Infact, you probably received such advice as well.
 It might be useful for some, very limited, use cases.
 Anyways, let our hero, `MGOwen` speak for all of us: `If "just don't ever make mistakes" was a valid argument, we wouldn't need seatbelts and firearm safety switches`.

 ## Premise